International Vocal Competition 's-Hertogenbosch

-This biennial event is organised by the Stichting Muziekstad 's-Hertogenbosch.
+This yearly event is organised by the International Vocal Competition 's-Hertogenbosch (IVC).
 The IVC is a member of the World Federation of International Music Competitions since 1959.
 The IVC offers singers the chance to perform for casting directors, concert managements, impresarios, the media and a concert and theatregoing audience.

-Alongside its competition the IVC also presents master classes, workshops, summer schools and concerts.
+Alongside its competition, the IVC also presents master classes, workshops, summer schools and concerts.
 Concerts are organised in collaboration with various organisations.
 The IVC also provides advice on repertoire, career possibilities, media management and auditioning.

 The IVC has helped launch the careers of many internationally renowned singers (see List of notable IVC alumni).
 Annett Andriesen, herself an opera singer and a prizewinner of the IVC in 1975, was head of the IVC from 2008 until 2018.
 She has since been replaced by Ivan van Kalmthout.
+From 1 September 2023, British countertenor Andrew Watts has been appointed General and artistic director of the IVC.

 The IVC is open to singers of all nationalities who have had conservatory training or have reached an equivalent level.
 The competition has two categories: Opera/oratorio and Lied Duo.
-For Preliminary Rounds, Rules & Regulations see the IVC website.